msg-CareerPaths/angular-training/chapters/700-routing.md

 ## Online Shop:

-> Add a button next to each product in the product list that allows users to navigate to the product’s detail page.
+> Add routing to your project and implement navigation between the product list, the shopping cart and the product detail page.
+Use `<router-outlet>` as a placeholder for the currently displayed component in your app.
 >
-> From the product detail page, the user can add the product to their shopping cart by pressing a button.
+> Set up routing parameters to allow navigation to a specific product's detail page.
+Hint: Use `snapshot` to capture the product's ID from the navigation parameters and display the corresponding details on the details page.
 >
-> Add routing to your project and implement navigation between the product list and the product detail page.
-Use `<router-outlet>` as a placeholder for the currently displayed component in your app.
+> Add functionality to the icon buttons next to each product in the product list, enabling users to navigate directly to a product’s detail page.
 >
 > Redirect users from the default path ('/') to the '/products' page, displaying the list of all products by default.
 >
-> Enhance your app with routing parameters so you can navigate to a specific product’s detail page.
-Hint: Use snapshot to capture the product's ID as a navigation parameter and display it on the details page.

-> Enhance your app with routing parameters, such that you can navigate to a specific product's detail page.
-Hint: Use `snapshot` to capture the product's ID as a navigation parameter and display it in the details page.
+> Allow users to navigate to the shopping cart page from the product list by clicking the previously added shopping-cart icon button

 ### Folder Structure